ISARICDataPlatform/ISARIC-COVID-reports/README.md

     git clone https://github.com/ISARICDataPlatform/ISARIC-COVID-reports.git

 You may also need to install [pandoc](https://pandoc.org/) and the R library "devtools".
+A LaTeX installation is also required.
+One option is to use the R package "tinytex".
+With that installed the command

+    tinytex::install_tinytex()

+will install the software required to run the reports.

-With the respository downloaded, navigate to the directory containing it using the R command line and type:
+With the ISARIC-COVID-reports respository downloaded, navigate to the directory containing it using the R command line and type:

     library(devtools)
     install("COVIDreportwriter", dependencies = TRUE)